StefanSrnjakov/eatical-mqtt-server/README.md

 ### This server is used as mqtt broker

-### For successuful message you need to connect to any of this topics
+### For correct message you need to connect to any of this topics
    food, <br/>
    menu, <br/>
    restaurant <br/>